Tonbandgerät

 256

-Size of the metadata buffer in bytes, if enabled.
+Size of the per-core metadata buffer in bytes, if enabled.

 Streaming Backend Config: